Leticia-NdO/blog_api_with_nestjs/README.md

 $ docker-compose up --build
 ```

 And that's it!
 The API must be running on port 3000.
+To see the Swagger documentation access http://localhost:3000/docs on your browser.

 ## Features in development